mutludo/logstash-codec-evam/README.md

 ## Installation

-First, you need to install this plugin into the Logstash.
+First, you need to install this plugin into Logstash.
 Open a terminal and go to the root directory of Logstash software.
 Run the following command:

 	bin/plugin install /path/to/logstash-codec-evam-2.0.1.gem